-We provide in this section a brief summary of the steps involved in the photometric calibration of J-PLUS DR2 images.
+In this section, we provide a brief summary of the steps involved in the photometric calibration of J-PLUS DR2 images.
 The updated flowchart of the calibration process is presented in Fig.~\ref{fig:calib_chart}.
-We refer the reader to \citet{clsj19jcal} for an extensive description of the calibration procedure but the metallicity-dependent stellar locus step, added for J-PLUS DR2 and described in Sect.~\ref{sec:ZSL}.
-The calibration steps were:
+We refer the reader to \citet{clsj19jcal} for an extensive description of the calibration procedure, but the metallicity-dependent stellar locus step, added for J-PLUS DR2, is described in Sect.~\ref{sec:ZSL}.

-\begin{itemize} \item Definition of a high-quality sample of MS stars for calibration.
-We selected those sources in common between J-PLUS DR2 and {\it Gaia} DR2 with signal-to-noise (S/N) larger than ten in all the photometric bands and with S/N > 3 in {\it Gaia} parallax.
+We started by defining a high-quality sample of MS stars for calibration.
+We selected those sources in common between J-PLUS DR2 and {\it Gaia} DR2 with signal-to-noise ratio (S/N) larger than ten in all the photometric bands and with S/N > 3 in {\it Gaia} parallax.
 We constructed the dust de-reddened absolute $G$ magnitude versus $G_{\rm BP} - G_{\rm RP}$ diagram and selected those sources belonging to the main sequence.
 This provided $1\,117\,073$ MS calibration stars, with a median of 822 calibration stars per pointing and a minimum of 92 stars.

-\item Calibration of the $gri$ broad-band filters with PS1 photometry.
-The J-PLUS instrumental magnitudes were compared with the PSF magnitudes in PS1 after accounting for the colour terms between both photometric systems.
-This step provides the $\Delta {\mathcal{X}}_{\rm atm}$ and the 2D variation along the CCD of the $gri$ broad-band filters.
+Then, we calibrated the $gri$ broad-band filters with PS1 photometry.
+The J-PLUS instrumental magnitudes were compared with the PSF magnitudes in PS1 after accounting for the color terms between both photometric systems.
+This step provides $\Delta {\mathcal{X}}_{\rm atm}$ and the 2D variation along the CCD of the $gri$ broad-band filters.
 Because we used PS1 calibrated magnitudes as reference, $\Delta {\mathcal{X}}_{\rm FeH} = 0$ and $\Delta \mathcal{X}_{\rm WD} \sim 0$.
 The latter term is not zero because residual differences between J-PLUS and PS1 photometric systems can exist, as discussed in Sect.~\ref{sect:wds}.

-\item Initial homogenization of the narrow bands with the instrumental stellar locus (ISL).
-For each remaining passband, we computed the dust de-reddened $(\mathcal{X}_{\rm ins} - r)_0$ versus $(g - i)_0$ colour-colour diagrams of the MS calibration stars.
+The next step was the homogenization of the remaining passbands.
+The initial homogenization was performed with the instrumental stellar locus (ISL).
+We computed the dust de-reddened $(\mathcal{X}_{\rm ins} - r)_0$ versus $(g - i)_0$ color-color diagrams of the MS calibration stars.
 From these, we computed the offsets that lead to a consistent ISL among all the J-PLUS DR2 pointings.
 This provides $\Delta {\mathcal{X}}_{\rm atm}$ and the 2D variation along the CCD for the other nine J-PLUS passbands.
 After this step, we defined the ISL magnitudes as